tsurai/jantar/README.md

 ## Controller

-This is a very simple Controller example.
+Using Controller and rendering Templates is very easy with Amber.
+For this simple example I'm going to assume the following directory structure.
 A detailed description will follow soon.
 ```
 |- controllers/
 |-- app.go